victorhsr/hermes-builder/README.md

 ```
 That's a lot of code, almost twice the lines of our previous implementation.
 The Hermes Maven Plugin significantly reduces this boilerplate, providing a more concise and readable alternative.

-# Using Lombok for Comparison
+# Using Lombok for comparison

 An alternative approach using Lombok involves a cleaner syntax but may lack readability and customization